Reweight-annealing method for evaluating the partition function via quantum Monte Carlo calculations: Method

+The second step is to identify a reference point $\vec{p}_0$, of which the value of $Z(\vec{p}_0)$ has already been known.
+Therefore, by evaluating $Z(\vec{p}_0)/Z(\vec{p}'')$, we can directly determine the value of $Z(\vec{p}'')$.
+In the example that $\vec{p}=\beta$, apparently $Z(0)=d^N$ is pre-knowledge because all the configurations are equally important at infinite high temperature, where $N$ and $d$ are the number of particles and the degree of freedom of a single particle respectively.

-The \textbf{second key point} is keeping the importance sampling.
-Obviously, if the $\beta'$ and $\beta''$ are close enough, the ratio of PF is close to 1 and is easy for calculation.
-Otherwise, the ratio would be close to zero or infinite which can not be well-sampled by MC.
-It can be easily understood in the reweighting frame as shown in Fig. \ref{fig:idea} (b), if we want to use a well-known distribution $Z(\beta')=\sum W(\beta')$ to calculate another distribution $Z(\beta'')=\sum W(\beta'')$ via resetting the weight of samplings, the weight before/after resetting of the same configuration should be close to each other.
-It is still an importance sampling in this sense and requires the $\beta'$ and $\beta''$ be close enough.
-As we will discuss later, the practical calculation of Eq. (\ref{eq:ratio}) should be divided into many steps for better accuracy, and the inverse temperature $\beta$ will slowly decrease from our concerned point $\beta'$ to zero, which has some analogousness with the thermal or quantum annealing algorithm.
+However, when $\vec{p}_0$ and $\vec{p}''$ are far away in the parameter space, the value of $Z(\vec{p}_0)/Z(\vec{p}'')$ would be close to zero or infinity, resulting in the problem of inefficiency and low precision for the MC simulation.
+This can be easily understood in the reweighting frame as shown in Fig. \ref{fig:idea} (b).
+If we want to use a well-known distribution $Z(\vec{p}'')=\sum W(\vec{p}'')$ to calculate another distribution $Z(\vec{p}')=\sum W(\vec{p}')$ via resetting the weight of samplings, the weight before/after the resetting of the same configuration should be close to each other.
+It is still an importance sampling in this sense and requires that $\vec{p}'$ and $\vec{p}''$ should be close enough \cite{neal1993probabilistic, neal2001annealed}.

-When we are considering the vicinity of the zero temperature, the inverse temperature span would be quite wide hence require a long runtime on computer.
-Thus we can find another alternative parameter path for the calculation according to the first key point mentioned above.
-One choice in this case is to fix the temperature as a constant.
-Instead, we introduce an extra term, e.g., transverse field $H_1=\sum_i \sigma_i^x$ to the target system $H_0$, and consider the partition function $Z'(s)$ for $H(s) = sH_0 + (1-s)H_1$, which is exactly the archetypal Hamiltonian of quantum annealing.
-Similarly, we define ${Z'(s'')}/{Z'(s')} = \langle {W(s'')}/{W(s')} \rangle _{MC}$ as our observable.
-The introduction of an external field is conducive because $H(0)$ only has one ground state, thus the entropy $S$ is minimized to be zero and $\ln Z'(0) = -\lim_{\beta\to\infty}\beta E$, where $E=-N$ is the ground state energy of $H_1$.

-\textit{Algorithm details.-} In this paper, without loss of generality, we focus on the temperature case $\beta=1/T$, the counterpart of the thermal annealing, for demonstrations.
-We use the stochastic series expansion (SSE) in the followings, in which the weight ratio of temperature is ${W(\beta'')}/{W(\beta')} =({\beta''}/{\beta'})^n$, where $n$ is the the order of series in the expansion.
-Since the value of the exact zero in the ratio is meaningless, practically, we set $\beta''$ in Eq. (\ref{eq:ratio}) a sufficiently small number $\beta_0$.
-The adequacy can be checked by comparing the results with that of a smaller $\beta_0$ so as to see whether the results ($\ln Z$) converge.
-Since the estimator in the right hand side of Eq. (\ref{eq:ratio}) is unbiased, the algorithm itself is unbiased.
-Attention that too small ratio of $(\beta_0/\beta')^n$ not only requires more Monte Carlo time $N_{\text{MC}}$ since the error is proportional to $1/\sqrt{N_{\text{MC}}}$, but will exceed the data range of computer (e.g. $1.7\times 10^{-308}\sim 1.7\times 10^{308}$ for double type data).

-To fix this problem, according to the second key point mentioned above, we divide $[\beta_0,\beta']$ into $m$ segments, i.e.